Care for your community

 Web Site: www.safetyauthority.ca

 The Pender Island Community Wildfire Protection Plan (CWPP) has been released.
 It is intended to detail how wildfire risk (the potential for damage from wildfire) will be reduced on the Pender Islands.
-The plan provides a foundation for future collaboration, details risk assessment results, and produces an action plan for reducing wildfire risk.
+The plan provides a foundation for future collaboration, detail risk assessment results, and produces an action plan for reducing wildfire risk.
 Agencies collaborating on this plan included Pender Island Fire Rescue, the Capital Regional District, Parks Canada, the Islands Trust, and the Ministry of Forests and Range.

 A new law requiring all older buildings and homes to have working smoke alarms went into effect Saturday, May 2, across B.C.